 It’s been over a year I’ve owned this device.
 And I got to say, I enjoyed every single moment with it.
 I haven’t turned into a full-fledged content creator yet, though I’d love to turn that into a full profession one day.
-I work in the oil rich country of Kuwait, it has travelled the length & breadth of this small country, gone through extremes of this place in terms of temperatures & weather elements.
-And of course as I am from Goa, the tiny beautiful state of India, I’ve had many wonderful moments with it.
+I work in the oil-rich country of Kuwait, it has traveled the length & breadth of this small country, gone through extremes of this place in terms of temperatures & weather elements.
+And of course, as I am from Goa, the tiny beautiful state of India, I’ve had many wonderful moments with it.

 On the right side of the body is the Hi-Lit/ Mode key.
 Hi-lit is a feature in the GoPro camera that enables a user to select any moment while recording to be a highlighted event that can be easily selected while creating a video later on.
 On the left side of the body is the connections panel.
 The GoPro has a USB-C connector and a micro-HDMI connector to enable connectivity to other devices like TV, etc.

-Now lets talk about the internals of the camera.
-On the hardware side, at the heart of this camera is a Ambarella A9SE7, which is a Dual Core Cortex ARM A9 with 4k Image processor.
+Now let’s talk about the internals of the camera.
+On the hardware side, at the heart of this camera is an Ambarella A9SE7, which is a Dual Core Cortex ARM A9 with a 4k Image processor.
 The video sensor is a CMOS one, SONY IMX117, which is the same as a GoPro 4, the previous version of this camera.
-Also there is 8 GB RAM.
+Also, there is 8 GB RAM.
 The device has low power Bluetooth, WIFI & GPS inbuilt in it.
 The battery is Li-ion 1220mAh battery.

-On the software side the interface is pretty smooth and intuitive.
-On first boot I had to perform am mandatory software update.
+On the software side, the interface is pretty smooth and intuitive.
+On the first boot, I had to perform am mandatory software update.
 Options are pretty easy & well laid out.
 Resolutions to record in, framerates, modes to select, and much more.
 The camera also has voice base commands to control the camera like taking a picture or starting and stopping a video recording, etc. the various options and modes are illustrated in the images below.

-There is also the GoPro app available for Android & IOS.
+There is also the GoPro App available for Android & IOS.
 You can control the camera & its various functions via the app.
-Also you can create some create some really cool content from the captured media & share it online.
+Also, you can create some really cool content from the captured media & share it online.